langchain-ai/langgraph/README.md

 LangGraph comes with built-in support for human-in-the-loop workflows.
 This is useful when you want to have a human review the current state before proceeding to a particular node.
 For a walkthrough on how to do that, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/human-in-the-loop.ipynb)

+### Planning Agent Examples

+The following notebooks implement agent architectures prototypical of the "plan-and-execute" style, where an LLM planner decomposes a user request into a program, an executor executes the program, and an LLM synthesizes a response (and/or dynamically replans) based on the program outputs.

+- [Plan-and-execute](https://github.com/langchain-ai/langgraph/blob/main/examples/plan-and-execute/plan-and-execute.ipynb): a simple agent with a **planner** that generates a multi-step task list, an **executor** that invokes the tools in the plan, and a **replanner** that responds or generates an updated plan
+- [Reasoning without Observation](https://github.com/langchain-ai/langgraph/blob/main/examples/rewoo/rewoo.ipynb): planner generates a task list whose observations are saved as **variables**.
+Variables can be used in subsequent tasks to reduce the need for further re-planning
+- [LLMCompiler](https://github.com/langchain-ai/langgraph/blob/main/examples/llm-compiler/LLMCompiler.ipynb): planner generates a **DAG** of tasks with variable responses.
+Tasks are **streamed** and executed eagerly to minimize tool execution runtime.

+### Multi-agent Examples

+- [Multi-agent collaboration](https://github.com/langchain-ai/langgraph/blob/main/examples/multi_agent/multi-agent-collaboration.ipynb): how to create two agents that work together to accomplish a task
+- [Multi-agent with supervisor](https://github.com/langchain-ai/langgraph/blob/main/examples/multi_agent/agent_supervisor.ipynb): how to orchestrate individual agents by using an LLM as a "supervisor" to distribute work
+- [Hierarchical agent teams](https://github.com/langchain-ai/langgraph/blob/main/examples/multi_agent/hierarchical_agent_teams.ipynb): how to orchestrate "teams" of agents as nested graphs that can collaborate to solve a problem

+### Chatbot Evaluation via Simulation

+It can often be tough to evaluation chat bots in multi-turn situations.
+One way to do this is with simulations.

+- [Chat bot evaluation as multi-agent simulation](https://github.com/langchain-ai/langgraph/blob/main/examples/chatbot-simulation-evaluation/agent-simulation-evaluation.ipynb): how to simulate a dialogue between a "virtual user" and your chat bot

+### Multimodal Examples

+- [WebVoyager](https://github.com/langchain-ai/langgraph/blob/main/examples/web-navigation/web_voyager.ipynb): vision-enabled web browsing agent that uses [Set-of-marks](https://som-gpt4v.github.io/) prompting to navigate a web browser and execute tasks

 ## Documentation